April is Volunteer Appreciation Month

 Volunteers are Awesome!

 April is Volunteer Appreciation Month!
 National Volunteer Week began in 1974 when President Nixon signed an executive order establishing the week as an annual celebration of volunteering.
 Since then, every U.S. President has signed a proclamation promoting National Volunteer Week, which has grown each year with thousands of volunteer projects and special events scheduled throughout the week.
-You have the opportunity during National Volunteer Week, which took place this year, April 15th – 21st, to reach out and express your gratitude to those awesome people who lend their time, talent, voice and support to causes they care about in their community.
+You have the opportunity during National Volunteer Week, which takes place this year, April 19th – 25th, to reach out and express your gratitude to those awesome people who lend their time, talent, voice and support to causes they care about in their community.

 According to the Corporation for National & Community service, overall, in Massachusetts in 2015:

 - 150.02 million hours of service